KristianBPedersen/INF5620/README.md

 INF5620
 =======
+Hi,

-The repository for my compulsory exercises in INF5620
+My name is Krisitan Berseth Pedersen (kristibp).
+This is the repository for my compulsory exercises in INF5620.